 People normally pass through five stages of sleep:

 - Stage 1 (2-5%) – The “light sleep” stage.
-Consists of drifting in and out of sleep and can easily be interrupted.
+It consists of drifting in and out of sleep and can easily be interrupted.

 - Stage 2 (45-55%) – More intense “light sleep” stage.
 An uninterrupted form of stage 1 that result in eye movement stops with slower brain waves.

 - Stage 3 (3-8%) – The “deep sleep” stage.
 In stage 3, extremely slow brain waves (delta waves) are difficult to interrupt.